Human-Gechi/car_sales-analysis/README.md

 ### 3. **Export Data for Further Analysis (Optional)**

-Some queries (e.g., mileage vs. price) can be exported to a CSV for regression or visualization in Python, Excel, or Power BI.
+Export queries to CSV for regression or visualization in Python, Excel, or Power BI.

 ---